 Certain dealers may buy, sell and make a market in PCs.
 The secondary market for PCs may be limited.
-If a dealer sells a PC, currently the dealer is required to confirm the sale; notify the purchaser of the settlement date, purchase price, concessions and fees; and make available to the purchaser, by electronic means or otherwise, a copy of this Offering Circular, the applicable Pool Supplement and any applicable Additional Supplement.
+If a dealer sells a PC, currently the dealer is required to confirm the sale; notify the purchaser of the settlement date, purchase price, concessions and fees; and make available to the purchaser, by

 You can obtain prices for PCs by contacting the securities dealers selling and making a market in those PCs.
-You can obtain a list of PC dealers by contacting Investor Inquiry as shown under Additional Information.
+You can obtain a list of PC dealers by contacting Investor Inquiry as shown on page 6.